BenAHOU/benahou.github.io/README.md

 I am a doctoral student at [Laboratoire de Mathématiques d'Orsay](https://www.imo.universite-paris-saclay.fr/en/) of [Université Paris-Saclay](https://www.universite-paris-saclay.fr).
 I am in the group of "Analyse harmonique" and my advisor is Prof. Pascal AUSCHER.

-Generally speaking, my research interest is on harmonic analysis and its applications in PDE, dynamical systems, and microlocal analysis.
+My research interest is on harmonic analysis and its interactions with PDEs, microlocal analysis and its applications in dynamical systems.

-I have "obsessive coffee disorder" (OCD), and I work on mathematics in the spare time of drinking coffee.
+I have "OCD" (obsessive coffee disorder), and I work on mathematics in the spare time of drinking coffee.

-My Chinese name is 侯贺冬 (with prename "Hedong", surname "HOU"), and I am also happy to be called "Ben" as my English name or nickname.
+My Chinese name is 侯贺冬(HOU Hedong), and I am also happy to be called "Ben" as my nickname.

 > ‼️ I am **ONLY** topologically homotopic to a [pallas's cat](https://en.wikipedia.org/wiki/Pallas%27s_cat)! (conjectured by Yang TIAN and proved by myself)